sebastien/sugar/README.txt

+Features:

+ - Capture more information than other languages (be explicit)

 Influences:

  - Python, for the simplicity and cleanliness of the syntax
  - Eiffel, for the design by contract support
  - Smalltalk, for blocks
  - Io, for the message sending syntax
+ - Lisp

  Problem: